 Energy System Transition Through Stakeholder Activation, Education and Skills

-The key objective of ENTRUST was to map Europe’s energy system (key actors & their intersections, technologies, markets, policies, innovations) and deliver an in-depth understanding of how human behaviour around energy is shaped by both technological systems and socio-demographic factors.
+The key objective of ENTRUST was to map Europe’s energy system (including key actors and their intersections, technologies, markets, policies and innovations) and deliver an in-depth understanding of how human behaviour around energy is shaped by both technological systems and socio-demographic factors.

-A key concept informing the research was that of energy citizenship, with a goal of ENTRUST being to enable individuals to overcome barriers of gender, age and socio-economic status to become active participants in their own energy transitions.
+A key concept informing the research was that of energy citizenship.
+ENTRUST aimed to enable individuals to overcome barriers of gender, age and socio-economic status to become active participants in their own energy transitions.
 Deliverables included a policy tool-kit incorporating contemporary best practice in promoting energy transitions at a Europe-wide level; and a suite of innovative tools designed to stimulate dialogue, break down barriers to behaviour change and drive the adoption of new technologies at a community level.

 IES took the lead in developing the project’s knowledge and communication platform, along with fellow project partner STAM.